BastiaanOlij/TestOpenVR/README.md

 Compiling
 =========
 Note that you must build Godot from source using the enhancements in the OpenVR Branch in my Godot github fork.
-You also need to make sure you obtain the contents of the bin and lib folder of the OpenVR project here: https://github.com/ValveSoftware/openvr
+You also need to make sure you obtain the contents of the bin and lib folder of the OpenVR project from here: https://github.com/ValveSoftware/openvr
 As Godots ignore rules filter out some of the required files.
 OpenVR does not give access to the source unfortunately.
+For now just copy bin and lib to thirdparty/openvr/.

 Currently compilation only works on Windows for 64bit and requires renaming openvr_api.lib to openvr_api.lib.windows.tools.64.lib.
 You also need to copy openvr.dll into the folder that contains your godot exe for it to all work.